On this page:

 Haematological cancers are cancers of the blood and lymphatic system.
 These include leukaemias, lymphomas and myeloma.

 The Haematology-Oncology Unit offers a comprehensive diagnostic and treatment service for patients with a wide variety of blood cancers; this includes bone marrow transplantation.
-The Lymphoma clinic also offers a one-stop referral pathway for the diagnosis of lymphoma.

 There is a robust research portfolio which gives our patients access to innovative treatments.